hyoshioka0128/Azure-RMSDocs.ja-jp/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 - Add-AIPScannerRepository

-- Get-Aipscanの構成
+- Get-AIPScannerConfiguration

 - Get-AIPScannerRepository

 - Get-AIPScannerStatus

-- インストール-AIPScanner
+- Install-AIPScanner

 - Remove-AIPScannerRepository

 - Remove-AIPScannerScannedFileTypes

-- 設定-AIPScanner
+- Set-AIPScanner

-- 設定-Aipscanの構成
+- Set-AIPScannerConfiguration

 - Set-AIPScannerScannedFileTypes

 - Set-AIPScannerRepository

-- 開始-AIPScan
+- Start-AIPScan

-- AIPScanner をアンインストールします。
+- Uninstall-AIPScanner

-- 更新-AIPScanner
+- Update-AIPScanner

 > [!NOTE]
-> 現在のバージョンのスキャナーでは、これらのコマンドレットの多くが非推奨となりました。スキャナーのコマンドレットのオンラインヘルプには、この変更が反映されています。 スキャナーのバージョン1.48.204.0 より前のコマンドレットヘルプについては、PowerShell セッションで組み込みの `Get-Help <cmdlet name>` コマンドを使用してください。
+> Many of these cmdlets are now deprecated in the current version of the scanner, and the online help for the scanner cmdlets reflects this change.
+For cmdlet help earlier than version 1.48.204.0 of the scanner, use the built-in `Get-Help <cmdlet name>` command in your PowerShell session.

 ## <a name="event-log-ids-and-descriptions-for-the-scanner"></a>スキャナーのイベント ログ ID と説明